Samuel-2626/project_nesa/readme.md

 ## Article

-Finally, you can view articles, add your own articles, like or dislike an articles and comment on an article.
+Finally, you can view articles, add your own articles, like or dislike an article and comment on an article.

 ![Article 1](https://imgur.com/nXSslXP.png)